syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Attachments.md

 ## Extracting and saving an attachment to the disk.

 Essential PDF provides supports extracting the attachments and saving them to the disk.
-The following code snippet explains how to extract and save an attachment.
+The following code example explains how to extract and save an attachment.

 {% highlight c# %}
 [C#]

-//Load the PDF document
+//Loads the PDF document

 PdfLoadedDocument document = new PdfLoadedDocument("Sample.pdf");

-//Iterate the attachments
+//Iterates the attachments

 foreach (PdfAttachment attachment in document.Attachments)

 {

-//Extracting the attachment and saving it to the disk
+//Extracts the attachment and saves it to the disk

 FileStream s = new FileStream(attachment.FileName, FileMode.Create);